Edited by: Keri Stooksbury

 If you’ve purchased a refundable ticket, cancellations can be made anytime before the departure of your flight and the refund will be issued to your original credit card within 7 days (it should appear on your statement in 1 to 2 billing cycles).

-As of November 11, 2020, American Airlines has eliminated all cancel and redeposit fees on award tickets.
+American Airlines has eliminated all cancel and redeposit fees on award tickets.

 Hot Tip: Looking for even more information about canceling award tickets?
 Explore our guide on canceling award tickets, including information on over 30 carriers, to learn more.

-|Ticket Type ||Change Fee|
+|Ticket Type||Change Fee|

 |Basic Economy||Not permitted for any flight*|